Edricus

 Taxonomic history

-The was established by O. Pickard-Cambridge in 1890, a prominent British arachnologist who described many from specimens collected worldwide.
+The was established by O. Pickard-Cambridge in 1890, a prominent British arachnologist who described many spider from specimens collected worldwide.
 The original description and subsequent taxonomic revisions would contain the diagnostic features distinguishing this genus.

 Species diversity